 Drivel

 Drivel is another weblog client that is designed for the GNOME desktop.
 It has just the right amount features making it fast and lightweight.
 Supported blogging systems include Blogger, Advogato, Live Journal, and more.
-WordPress and Drupal is said to work with Drivel but may need a little tweaking to function well.
+WordPress shopping cart and Drupal is said to work with Drivel but may need a little tweaking to function well.
 Drivel allows HTML formatting, and you will be able to insert links and images using its editor.

 KBlogger